gilch/hissp/docs/macro_tutorial.rst

    An alternate reader could certainly do reader macros differently.
-   But Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to parse your code.
+   But Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to tokenize your code.

 What's going on?
 Symbols do read as strings,